 Easy Budgeting Tips

 Budgeting tasks often seem like a hassle, but you no longer have to be tied to a spreadsheet or your home computer to keep your spending in check.
 Today, there are plenty of free and low-cost budgeting apps that can sync up with your financial accounts to keep you from overspending or possibly overdrawing them and provide easy ways to sock away money whenever you can.
 For instance, there are apps that use gaming techniques to help you save or invest, and pay down debt painlessly.
-NerdWallet’s Best Budget Apps for 2018 can help you compare options.
+NerdWallet shares their top picks for 2022.2

 Using mobile apps to shop can save you a lot of time and money.
 Most retailers offer free apps featuring special offers, coupons and in-store savings.
 If you’re looking for the best deals on particular items that are not store-specific, apps like ShopSavvy and PriceGrabber have barcode scanners to check prices and aggregate deals.
 When you scan a product, the app will find online and local stores that carry it, and show current prices, discounts and product reviews, and notify you when prices drop.
 To pay for your purchases, you just link the app to your credit or debit card.
 Be sure to download apps from legitimate app stores only, avoid online shopping on public Wi-Fi networks, be thoughtful about granting app permissions and never use the same password across multiple accounts or apps.

 Planning a vacation can take some doing, especially if you’re trying to stick to a budget.
 There are plenty of free mobile apps to help you find the best prices on flights, hotels, restaurants and entertainment.
 And when you’re on the road, they’re a great way to get information about where to eat, play, shop or go sightseeing.
 So whether you’re looking for a gas station, searching for flights, hotels, rental cars or restaurants, an app can be your travel guide.